-The analog vacuum gauge connects directly to the manifold or is teed into the digital sending unit on newer models.
+The analog vacuum or pressure gauge connects directly to the EdgeVac (vacuum) manifold and is teed into the digital sending units.

-Only gauge adjustment is to "zero" needle with no vacuum present.
-If there is a significant difference between this gauge and a reading taken at meters, a different manifold location should be found to connect hose to gauge and digital sending unit.
+Only adjustment is to "zero" needle with no vacuum or pressure present.
+If there is a significant difference between gauge and a reading taken at meters, a different manifold location should be found to connect hose to gauge and digital sending unit.

-Analog vacuum gauge
+Analog gauge